CodingNomads/articles/code-is-text/code-is-text.md

 ![Finised Code in TextEdit Window](https://github.com/CodingNomads/articles/blob/main/code-is-text/imgs/finished_code.png?raw=true)

 And that's it for writing the code.
-You're done with building this simple Python project for beginners.

 Next step is to run the code and play your game.

 ## Play the Game